derykmakgill/krawisz/test.md

 #### 16 August 2016

 A popular Bitcoin webcomic artist /u/raisethelimit was given a [30 day ban](https://www.reddit.com/r/bitcoin_uncensored/comments/3h8tf2/uraisethelimit_was_banned_for_30_days_for_posting/) for “trolling” when he tried posting two of his comics there.
-Some of the comics he made over the years are archived below.
+The two comics he made are archived below.

 ![The Hypocrisy of a Thermos](https://i.imgur.com/2uDkC6g.jpg?1)